On This Page

 - Debtors represented by attorneys: The attorney will mail a copy of the Amended Statement of Social Security Number to the Court and keep the original with the other original bankruptcy documents and retain this document for four (4) years after the case is closed.

-- Pro se Debtors: You must provide the original Amended Statement of Social Security Number to the Court.
+- Self-Represented Debtors: You must provide the original Amended Statement of Social Security Number to the Court.
 We will attach this document to your electronic case record and place the original in your case file but neither the original nor the electronic version of the document will be available for public viewing.

 Debtors should read the notice carefully to ensure the accuracy of name(s), address(es), and Social Security or Tax Identification Number(s) as well as to determine where and when to attend the 341 Meeting.